TritonDataCenter/rfd/rfd/0125/README.md

 count_directories AFTER INSERT OR DELETE ON manta FOR EACH ROW EXECUTE PROCEDURE count_manta_directories_v3()
 ```
-At a high level, this trigger is used to udpate a count, the `entries` column, of
+At a high level, this trigger is used to update a count, the `entries` column, of
 the number of metadata records in Manta with `_key` fields whose dirname
 corresponds to a given `_key` in the `manta_directory_counts` table.